senko/dj-skeletor/README.md

 no additional configuration is needed to start hacking right away.
 South is used for schema migrations.

-The database filename used is 'dev.db' in the project root directory.
+The database filename used is `dev.db` in the project root directory.
 It is explicitly ignored by git and fabric when rsyncing the local directory to server.

-In production, database settings autodiscovery is attempted using the dj_database_url module, by looking at the DATABASE_URL environment setting.
+In production, database settings autodiscovery is attempted using the `dj_database_url` module, by looking at the `DATABASE_URL` environment setting.
 This is the standard for Heroku deployments.
-If the autodiscovery fails, the entry falls back to hardcoded values in prod.py or (if it exists) local.py.
+If the autodiscovery fails, the entry falls back to hardcoded values in `prod.py` or (if it exists) `local.py`.

 ### Sentry / Raven